-The Master of Business Administration in Instructional Design and Technology (IDT) at Waldorf University provides students with the knowledge and skills they need to be successful leaders in today's either public or private environments as organizations seek to be successful in a global business climate and integrated value chains.
+e Master of Business Administration in Instructional Design and Technology (IDT) at Waldorf University provides students with the knowledge and skills they need to be successful leaders in today's either public or private environments as organizations seek to be successful in a global business climate and integrated value chains.
 This is accomplished through required core advanced classes in economics, marketing, accounting for managerial decision making, human resource management, financial management, research methods, and management information systems.
-In addition, courses specific to current issues facing the field of IDT covering emerging issues in learning theories for instruction, adults as learners, building cultures of continuous improvement in education, online learning and management, and digital media.
+In addition, the IDT concentration provides students with the knowledge and skills they need to be successful instructional designers in today's public or private environments as organizations seek to be successful in a global business climate.
+Students will learn how to apply a theory-based, systematic approach in the design of instructional activities with a focus on online learning and digital media.